frogm0uth/keyboard-notes/qmk-compose-key/README.md

 # Compose key - QMK notes

 A [Compose key](https://en.wikipedia.org/wiki/Compose_key) prefixes a sequence of keys that produce something completely different.
-This is a **preliminary** implemention on QMK.
+This is a **preliminary** implementation on QMK.
 <!--ts-->

    * [Compose key - QMK notes](#compose-key---qmk-notes)